 Here is the product description that every review of the Koorhoada monopod should include.

 I have one final comment to to dd to my review of the Koolehaoda Monopod.
-Although it has three legs that are somewhat can lock into position, I recommend that you never wander away from your monopod with camera mounted on top.
+Although it has three legs that can somewhat lock into position, I recommend that you never wander away from your monopod with camera mounted on top.